Buying Guides

 You're not going to get a boutique guitar pedal on an AmazonBasics budget.
 Listen, if you need to populate your pedalboard with several effects without breaking the bank then the budget route is a worthy option.

-But equally, you'll find that many boutique pedals work best with a valve amp.
-Components are top notch and it's the sum of these parts that makes the difference - especially when paired with a decent amp and guitar.
+But equally, you'll find that many boutique pedals not only sound great – especially with a valve amp – but also offer tons of functionality.
+Components are top notch and it's the sum of these parts that makes the difference, especially when paired with a decent amp and guitar.

-Boost & overdrive pedals in particular will interact brilliantly with the valves, helping to take your sound to a new level.
-Modulation and time effects are a bit more forgiving and are perfectly at home with a solid-state amp too - especially if it has an effects loop.
+Boost & overdrive pedals in particular will interact brilliantly with the preamp section of your amp, helping to take your sound to a new level.
+Modulation and time-based effects can sound great in front of an amp, but really shine in the effects loop.

 If you can tell the difference between germanium and silicon diodes, or feel the difference with high-headroom 18V pedals, then we have some bad news: there's no escape from the rabbit hole that is boutique guitar pedals!